harvesthq/platform/README.md

 ### Styling

 By default, the platform will automatically style the `.harvest-timer` div, but if configured to skip that step, you can supply your own CSS.

 Applying any CSS styling directly to the `.harvest-timer` elements works.
 That will style the timer in its default, non-running state.
+For the case of a custom icon, using a CSS-provided `background-image` is the quickest way.

 The `.harvest-timer` div will have an additional class of `.running` if a running timer is found that matches that specific timer.